DanielSundberg/CashKoll/README.md

 ## Features
 * Show cash spent on different categories of expenses
-* Local database
+* Local SQLite database
-* CSV import of data, Nordea CSV format supported by default
+* CSV import of data, <a href="https://www.nordea.se/">Nordea</a> CSV format supported by default
 * Using Blazor for UI
-* Using local SQLite database for data storage
 * For now UI only in Swedish
+* Your finance data never leaves your computer

 ## Screeshot